Luca-Engel/Computer_Graphics/GL1_transforms/readme.txt

 Task GL1.2.3: Model matrix:
 - Approach:
-    To compute, the model matrix, we first check if the actor has an orbit, if not, then he has no parent and if the actor does have an orbit, it means he has a parents and he is orbiting around him so we need to compute elements (parent's translation and the orbit of the actor around his parent) in relation with the parent in order to compute our model matrix.
+    To compute, the model matrix, we first check if the actor has an orbit, if not, then he has no parent.
+If the actor does have a parent, it has an orbit.
+This orbit is around the parent so we need to compute elements (parent's translation and the orbit of the actor around his parent) in relation with the parent in order to compute our model matrix.
 Then we scale our actor according to their size and we make them spin around the Z-axis.
-Finally we multiply our spinning_matrix by our scaling_matrix by our orbiting_matrix in order to get our model matrix.
+Finally we multiply our spinning_matrix by our scaling_matrix and by our orbiting_matrix in order to get our model matrix.